Sales Coaching Advice: Helping Sales Reps Overcome the Need for Approval

 The other half of that is that if you actually follow the process, if you manage to the process, and your pipeline is well aligned with the process, you’ll have much higher forecasting accuracy percentages, and probably the single biggest thing we hear from CEOs and presidents is inaccurate forecast, delayed closes, and not enough people making quota on a regular basis.

-Sales Coaching and Performance Milestones
+Coaching Sales Reps and Setting Performance Milestones

 Rich: How do milestones fit into that?
 If you have a process clearly laid out, how important are milestones both in terms of performance, but also providing sales coaching in the framework that you guys operate through?